Status: Out of publication

 Publisher – orders

-Ohio Archaeology: An Illustrated Chronicle of Ohio’s Ancient American Indian Cultures, published by Orange Frazer Press, Wilmington, Ohio.
+Ohio Archaeology: An Illustrated Chronicle of Ohio’s Ancient American Indian Cultures is out of publication.
+Any remaining stock will be sold until they last by Orange Frazer Press, Wilmington, Ohio.
 For orders contact: (937) 382-3196; orangefrazer.com (see Nature).

 Pubic Audience Book Award (top honors), Society for American Archaeology, national conference awards program, Austin, Texas, 2007.

 The Ohio Archaeology book, a collaborative effort among numerous scholars and institutions, was made possible with support from MeadWestvaco, Bart and Jamae van Eck, George Gund Foundation, Ohio Archaeological Council, Ohio Arts Council, Ohio Historical Society, Ohio Humanities Council, and the Wohlgemuth Herschede Foundation.